jzvolensky/HyDroForM-nextflow/README.md

 ### Software Setup

 This section describes step by step how to install all of the required software on a blank VM.

+To deploy a Minikube cluster with NextFlow and Minio take a look at [Automated Installation](#automated-installation)

 #### Install Docker Engine